 If you have experienced an injury or illness related to your job, you should be covered by workers' compensation benefits.
 In Pennsylvania, all employers are legally required to carry workers' compensation coverage for full and part-time employees.
 Workers' compensation benefits can sometimes be unfairly denied or prematurely cut-off though, leaving injured workers without a safety net.
-If you have been injured on the job and are having trouble with your claim or benefits, help from a workers' compensation lawyer can make the difference.
+If you have been injured on the job and are having trouble with your claim or benefits, including challenges due to an impairment rating examination, help from a workers' compensation lawyer can make the difference.
 In Scranton, Stroudsburg, and cities throughout northeastern and central Pennsylvania, employees find expert legal help from Foley Law Firm.
 Our experienced attorneys have been assisting employees resolve workers' compensation issues for decades, with a distinguished record of success.
 Contact us to schedule a free consultation today.

 About Workers' Compensation

 Injuries in the workplace are common, whether from a sudden fall on a construction job site or a carpal tunnel injury from years of repetitive motion.
 Employees can also become ill after long-term exposure to a toxic chemical or severe, prolonged stress.
 Workers' compensation is a form of insurance meant to provide payment of medical costs and up to two-thirds reimbursement of lost wages for a disability that is work-related.

 In order to receive workers' compensation, an employee must inform his or her employer within 120 days of becoming sick or injured.
 The employer must then forward a claim to the insurer for approval of benefits.
 An employee who accepts workers' compensation benefits forfeits the right to sue an employer for negligence, and is not entitled to damages for pain and suffering.